-3.7 PCR Requirements
+4.7 PCR Requirements

 This section specifies the number and attributes of the set of PCRs required for a PC Client Platform.
-The purpose for specifying this is to establish common and expected behavior for both platform hardware and software.
+The purpose for specifying this is to establish common and expected behavior for both platform hardware and Software.

-- The TPM 2.0 Library Specification allows TPM vendors to implement PCR in NV.
+The TPM 2.0 Library Specification allows TPM vendors to implement PCR in NV.
 Software which performs multiple extends to PCRs in a boot cycle could subject the TPM PCR to NV wear-out.
 It is therefore recommended to use RAM for PCRs.
-If a TPM uses NV for PCR then the vendor is strongly recommended to provide a cache for the most recently used PCRs. - The TPM2_PCR_Allocate command is used to assign HASH algorithms for PCR banks.
+If a TPM uses NV for PCR then the vendor is strongly recommended to provide a cache for the most recently used PCRs.

+The TPM2_PCR_Allocate command is used to assign HASH algorithms for PCR banks.
 It is also used to allocate PCR within a bank.
 The PC Client Specific Platform Firmware Profile for TPM 2.0 Systems defines the requirements for a platform manufacturer to allocate the necessary number of PCR for a PC Client TPM.
-It is not expected that a TPM vendor will produce a TPM that returns an error code if platform firmware does not allocate the PFP defined number of PCR. - 1.
-A conformant TPM SHALL allow an allocation of a minimum of 24 PCRs, 0-23, within all allocated banks.
+It is not expected that a TPM vendor will produce a TPM that returns an error code if platform firmware does not allocate the TCG PC Client Platform Firmware Profile [3] defined number of PCR.

+- 1. A conformant TPM SHALL allow an allocation of a minimum of 24 PCRs, 0-23, within all allocated banks.
 A conformant TPM MAY support more than one bank of PCRs. - 2.
-A conformant TPM MAY support allocation of fewer than PCR 0-23 in any bank, or the TPM MAY return TPM RC NO RESULT. - 335 3.
-A conformant TPM SHALL support SHA-256 (0x000B) and SHA-1 (0x0004).
+A conformant TPM MAY support allocation of fewer than PCR 0-23 in any bank, or the TPM MAY return TPM_RC_NO_RESULT. - 3.
+A conformant TPM SHALL support SHA-384 (0x000C) and SHA-256 (0x000B).
 The TPM MAY support additional Hash algorithms. - a.
 If the TPM supports only one bank of PCRs, - i.
 The default Hash Algorithm ID for the PCR SHALL be defined to be 0x000B (SHA-256). - ii.
-The TPM SHALL support allocation of this bank for any support Hash algorithm. - b.
+The TPM SHALL support allocation of this bank for any supported Hash algorithm. - b.
 If the TPM supports multiple banks of PCRs: - i.
-The TPM SHALL enable by default the required Hash algorithms. - ii.
-If the TPM supports additional Hash algorithms, the TPM SHALL support the full allocation of PCR within each allocated bank, as defined in normative 1, for any combination of allocated algorithms for the supported banks of PCRs. - 4.
+The TPM SHALL enable by default the required Hash algorithms as specified in normative 3. - ii.
+If the TPM supports additional Hash algorithms, the TPM SHALL support PCR 0-23 within each allocated bank for any combination of allocated algorithms for the supported banks of PCRs.
+Example: If a TPM supports five Hash algorithms, and supports two banks of PCRs, each of the two PCR banks can be assigned any one of the five algorithms. - 4.
 If a TPM is implemented with more than 24 PCRs in a bank, the attributes of the additional PCRs are not defined by this specification. - 5.
-A conformant TPM SHALL support an Empty Auth as the authorization value for all PCRs - 6.
-A conformant TPM SHALL support an Empty Policy as the authorization policy for all PCRs. - 7.
-The optional TPM2_SetAuthPolicy and TPM2_SetAuthValue commands, if implemented, SHALL return TPM_RC_VALUE. - 8.
-For this specification, the DRTM PCR SHALL be defined to be PCR 17 and the H-CRTM PCR SHALL be defined to be PCR 0.
+A conformant TPM SHALL configure an Empty Auth as the authorization value for all PCRs - 6.
+A conformant TPM SHALL configure an Empty Policy as the authorization policy for all PCRs. - 7.
+The optional TPM2_PCR_SetAuthPolicy and TPM2_PCR_SetAuthValue commands, if implemented, SHALL return TPM_RC_VALUE.

+8. For this specification, the D-RTM PCR SHALL be PCR 17 and the S-HCRTM PCR SHALL be PCR 0.

-3.7.1 PCR Attributes
+4.7.1 PCR Attributes

-PC Client TPM PCRs are defined to enable a PC Client TPM to support DRTM.
-See Section 4.2.1 DRTM Execution Sequence.
+PC Client TPM PCRs are defined to enable a PC Client TPM to support D-RTM.
+See Section 5.2.1 D-RTM Execution Sequence.

-Note that since the hardware that performs the DRTM sequence at Locality 4 is not capable of doing TPM2_PCR_Reset(), the TPM_PT_PCR_RESET_L4 attribute is repurposed to indicate the initial state of the PCR (0 or -1) and to indicate which PCR are set to 0 by a successful DRTM Sequence.
+Note that since the hardware that performs the DRTM sequence at Locality 4 is incapable of doing TPM2_PCR_Reset, the TPM_PT_PCR_RESET_L4 attribute is repurposed to indicate the initial state of the PCR (0 or -1) and to indicate which PCR are set to 0 by a successful D-RTM Sequence.